Elsy14/Elsy14.github.io/README.md

 ### Non-technical requirements

-#### Open Source CSS - still finish
+#### Open Source CSS
--used boot strap to implment css last
+-used an open-source bootstrap to implement CSS

 #### Page Tracker
 -Using the [https://flagcounter.com]/(https://flagcounter.com/) I customized a mini flag counter to count the number of times my page has been viewed.
 I was given the HTML link to place on my page.